Migelo/pmesh/README.rst

 Refer to http://rainwoodman.github.io/pmesh for a full API reference and installation guide.

-We recommended working with Anaconda's Python distribution. pmesh is available via the BCCP conda channel for Anaconda.
-Installing from the source requires installing pfft from source, and it may take a while to compile pfft.
+Installing from source requires installing pfft-python from source, and it may take a while to compile pfft.

 Description